webifycms/app/README.md

 ![WebifyCMS_Logo](https://github.com/webifycms/app/assets/7717399/25fbf644-c5bd-47a8-a03d-526e9e984e99)

 > 👋 Hey there!
 We're still in the early stage of development, so you may not find all the features just yet.
-It's not quite ready for use in productions, but we'd love for you to give it a try, Don't mind to [log bugs](https://github.com/webifycms/app/issues) and help us improve it!
+> It's not quite ready for use in productions, but we'd love for you to give it a try,
+> Don't mind to [log bugs](https://github.com/webifycms/app/issues) and help us improve it!
 Thanks for your support.

 WebifyCMS is an application framework that enables users to craft stunning web applications.
 The framework simplifies the creation process with built-in content management features.

 * WebifyCMS is designed with **Clean Architecture** and **Domain Driven Design (DDD)** to separate and protect the business logic.
 It helps to maintain the entire codebase easily and makes it adaptable to technological changes.
 * Each bound context has been divided into an extension for easy development, and the base extension contains reusable components.
 * Develop with [Yii](https://www.yiiframework.com/) framework to handle the infrastructure without reinventing the wheel.
 * Targeting the end-user for easy customization, administrating, designing, and developing new features.
-* Fully customizable user interfaces, including the admin panel with theme.
+* Fully customisable user interfaces, including the admin panel with theme.

 ## Features

 The project is currently in its early stages of development, and many features are yet to come.
 Here is our roadmap of current and upcoming features for reference:

 | Feature                                                                            | Status          |
 |------------------------------------------------------------------------------------|-----------------|